 Second verse, same as the first: Take your time.
 If you're Foolish and you want to become an owner in an excellent business for a long time, then there is no rush.
 Great businesses don't just appear and disappear overnight, of course.
 And, here's a newsflash -- neither do great investors.

 If you are struggling to find your "inner investor," there are lots of places right here at the Fool to seek solace.
 Take a look at the links in this article -- besides adding some needed bursts of color, they actually lead to some great investing insights.
 It all starts with the 13 Steps to Investing Foolishly.
-In the Fool Community, veteran Drippers are helping newbies along on the Drip Investing - The Basics discussion board every day.
-And, for more guidance, rookie investors can always look to the Ask a Foolish Question discussion board for helpful tips to get going on investing or anything finance related.
+In the Fool Community, veteran Drippers are helping newbies along on the Drip Investing discussion boards all the time.
+And, for more guidance, rookie investors can look to the Ask a Foolish Question discussion board for helpful tips to get going on investing or anything finance related.
 You could also take one of our crash courses or online seminars, where thousands of Fools have studied together and become better investors (or gotten started!).

 So, if you're trying to answer that "When should I begin to invest?" question, start by clicking these links!
+But take your time.
 And Fool on.